WICG/webmonetization/docs/web-monetization-api.md

 ## Web Monetization Concepts and Usage

-The Web Monetization API makes web apps able to accept payment streams from users.
+The Web Monetization API allows web apps to accept payment streams from users.
 There are two components to this API:

 - The Web Monetization Agent is designed to be implemented in browsers and expose the Web Monetization API.
 It's responsible to:
   - get the rate, token, and BTP address from the Web Monetization Provider
   - get the payment information from the `<link>` element
-  - create a [Interledger](https://interledger.org/) payment connection via either STREAM or the Open Payments standard
+  - create an [Interledger](https://interledger.org/) payment connection via either STREAM or the Open Payments standard
   - receive confirmation of the payment

 - The Web Monetization Provider is intended to be the entity that pays websites on behalf of the user.
 It's designed to be side-loaded via an extension, essentially allowing users to choose their provider by installing a different extension.
 It would only be responsible for offering the browser information about the rate, token, and provider address.
 Ideally, there would be a separate extension category for Web Monetization Providers.